bquinn17/wordle_solver/README.md

 ## How to use

-1. Enter your favorite first word into a wordle game (I use arose).
+1. Enter your favorite first word into a wordle game (see Best First Word).
 2. Run `python3 wordle_solver.py`.
 3. Enter the results from you guess like the example below, where `b` is for black/gray letters, `y` is for yellow letters, and `g` is for green letters.